Steven-Geng/Mini-Amazon/README.md

    - Specify delivery address.
    - Provide tracking number.
 3. **Product Differentiation**: Add unique features to make your product stand out.

-### Running the Project

-Ensure the project can be run with `docker-compose up`.
-Separate Docker stacks for Amazon and UPS should be used, with appropriate configurations for the world server connection.

 ## Conclusion